"WHAT'VE WE GOT?"

 "Christ, I hope not.
 I see no open wounds or clear abrasions, except for the ones on her face, neck and arms.
 We've gotta open her up and stop the bleeding, relieve the pressure on her brain before she goes into a coma.
 Prep her and get her into OR 1, STAT!"

 Steven?
 Steven, where are you?
 What's happening to me?

-"You're going to make it."
+"Hang in there, sweetheart.
+You're going to make it."

 17 February 1980